Precision tests of bulk entanglement: $AdS_3$ vectors: Massive Chern-Simons theory in

 This ensures the transverse field constraint in (\ref{transc}) is satisfied.
 Let us look at the evolution of the momentum $\Pi^t$,

-It is clear that this is a secondary constraint since it needs to be hold so that the primary constraint $\Pi^t =0$ remains true under time evolution.
+This is a secondary constraint since it needs to be held so that the primary constraint $\Pi^t =0$ remains true under time evolution.
 The secondary constraint coincides with the first Chern-Simons equations of motion in (\ref{cherneq}) when we use the equations in (\ref{csmomenta}) relating the co-ordinates and the momenta.
-Now let us examine the spatial directions.
+Now, let us examine the spatial directions.

 Requiring this equation to agree with the last equation of motion in (\ref{cherneq}), we obtain